vishalv5/Python/README.md

 # Python

-This resporiites include basic to advance python
+This repository include basic skill to advance skill of python